czareks/flutter-course-apps/favorite_places/readme.md

 # Flutter favorite places app

 An app to add your favorite places.
 It is possible to add a title, a photo and select the location yourself via the map or automatically by downloading current data from the device's GPS.
+The data is saved on the device.

 ## Contents